 Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 South Mountain Community College complies with these requirements.
 These rights can be viewed at https://district.maricopa.edu/consumer-information/family-educational-rights-privacy-act-ferpa.

 An employee or representative of the college may not make a misrepresentation to any student, prospective student, or member of the public.
 A misrepresentation is any false, erroneous, or misleading statement about the nature of the college’s educational program, the nature of the college’s financial charges, or the employability of the college’s graduates.
-Any person who feels an employee or representative of the college has made a misrepresentation in violation of this provision may report the representative to the office of the college president.
+Any person who feels an employee or representative of the college has made a misrepresentation in violation of this provision may report the representative to the office of the Dean of Student Enrollment Services.

 Net Price Calculator

 The Net Price Calculator is a tool designed to help students estimate what it may cost to attend any of the Maricopa Community Colleges or Skill Centers annually.
 This broad estimate is based on the cost of attendance and financial aid that was provided to full-time, first-time degree/certificate-seeking undergraduate students in 2009-10 and does not represent an actual award.
 Submission of the FAFSA is the only way to obtain a true and accurate determination of eligibility.
 Actual net price can vary significantly based on student eligibility.